rbisdorff/Digraph3/docSphinx/tutorial.rst

 	   Fused ratings by simple and iterated *Copeland* ranking rules

-    The partial ranking, shown in :numref:`nineTilingDrawing`, is in fact **independent** of any ranking strategy: - *average*, - *optimistic* or - *pessimistic*, of overlapping 9-tiles sorting results, and confirms that the same Universities as with the previous *rating-by-ranking* approach, namely *TU München*, *Freiburg*, *Konstanz*, *Stuttgart*, *Berlin Humboldt*, *Heidelberg* and *Leipzig* appear top-rated.
-Similarly, the Universities of *Duisburg*, *Hanover*, *Bochum*, *Giessen*, *Düsseldorf* and *Bielefeld* give the lowest-rated group.
-The midfield here is again consisting of more or less the same Universities as the one observed in the previous *rating-by-ranking* approach (see :numref:`ratingResult`).

-    It may be interesting, as an exercise, to verify if the *epistemic fusion* of *rating-by-ranking* results (see :numref:`fusionResult`), obtained when applying two different ranking rules, like the *Copeland* and the *IteratedCopeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our *ranking-by-sorting* result [33]_.

 .. only:: latex

-    The partial ranking, shown in :numref:`nineTilingDrawing`, is in fact **independent** of any ordering strategy: - *average*, - *optimistic* or - *pessimistic*, of overlapping rating results and confirms that the same Universities as with the previous *rating-by-ranking* approach, namely *TU München*, *Freiburg*, *Konstanz*, *Stuttgart*, *Berlin Humboldt*, *Heidelberg* and *Leipzig* appear top-rated.
-Similarly, the Universities of *Duisburg*, *Hanover*, *Bochum*, *Giessen*, *Düsseldorf* and *Bielefeld* give the lowest-rated group.
-The midfield here is also consisting of  more or less the same Universities as the one observed with the previous *rating-by-ranking* approach.

-    It may be interesting, as an exercise, to verify if the *epistemic fusion* of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the *IteratedCopeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), actually confirms our *ranking-by-sorting* result [33]_.
+    It is interesting, as an exercise, to verify if the ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the *IteratedCopeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.

 To conclude
 ...........

-In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give luckily, in our rating case study here, similar results.
+In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give luckily, in our case study here, very similar results.

 Yet, the first approach, with its *forced* linear ranking, determines on the one hand, *precise* enrolment quality equivalence classes; a result, depending potentially a lot on the actually applied ranking rule (see the exercise proposed above).

-The *rating-by-sorting* approach, on the other hand, only determines for each University a less precise but *prudent* rating of its individual enrolment quality, furthermore supported by a known majority of performance criteria significance; a somehow *fairer* result, yet, much less evident for easily comparing the apparent enrolment quality among Universities.
-Universities, not evaluated at all for instance, will trivially appear rated in the whole range of 9-tiles (:math:`[0.00 - 1.00]`).
+The *rating-by-sorting* approach, on the other hand, only determines for each University a less precise but *prudent* rating of its individual enrolment quality, furthermore supported by a known majority of performance criteria significance; a somehow *fairer* and *robuster* result, but, much less evident for easily comparing the apparent enrolment quality among Universities.
+Poorly, or not at all valuated Universities, for instance, would appear trivially rated into more or less the whole range of 9-tiles.

-Let us conclude by saying that, for sure, we recommend this latter, more imprecise but well grounded in an epistemic logical framework, *rating-by-scoring* approach and, that we hope the reader might eventually share our preference.
+Let us conclude by saying that we prefer this latter *rating-by-scoring* approach; perhaps impreciser, due the case given, to missing data and lack of discrimination power of the rating criteria; yet, well grounded in a powerful bipolar-valued logical and computational framework (see the advanced topics of the Digraph3 documentation).

 Back to :ref:`Content Table <Tutorial-label>`